- is involved in setting up and managing the payment and settlement systems of the ESCB

-- meets the liabilities resulting from the management of Eesti Pank’s financial assets and the Eurosystem’s monetary policy operations
+- meets the liabilities that result from managing Eesti Pank’s financial assets and the Eurosystem’s monetary policy operations

-- is responsible for the oversight of financial sector infrastructures
+- is responsible for the oversight of key financial sector infrastructures

-Besides the responsibilities of the operator of settlement systems, the Operations and Back-office Division provides settlement services to the contractual clients of Eesti Pank and meets the liabilities arising from transactions concluded on behalf of Eesti Pank.
-The Head of Division is Viire Oll and there are six specialists in the division.
+The Settlement Division works with other Eurosystem central banks to provide TARGET2 services to the market, covering TARGET2 for settling payments, TARGET2-Securities for settling securities, and TIPS for settling instant payments.
+The division also helps develop new TARGET services, with the creation of a new RTGS system and ECMS collateral management system as part of the consolidation of TARGET.
+The division also provides settlement services to the contractual clients of Eesti Pank and meets the liabilities arising from transactions concluded on behalf of Eesti Pank.
+The Head of Division is Viire Oll and there are seven other staff alongside her in the division.

-The Policy and Oversight Division is responsible for the oversight of financial sector infrastructures.
-It provides estimates of the payment and securities settlement systems and payment methods, and helps and encourages development of the market.
+The Policy and Oversight Division is responsible for the oversight of financial sector infrastructures, analysing the payment market and helping promote its development.
 The Division participates in designing the policies and regulations of payment and settlement systems at the national and EU levels.
 The Head of Division is Kaire Torsus and there are three other staff in the division.

-There are also three other people in the Payment and Settlement Systems Department who are responsible for the development, risk management and quality assurance of efficient and smoothly functioning settlement systems, and for analysis of the payment environment and raising awareness of payment systems.
+There are also two more staff in the Payment and Settlement Systems Department, and they are responsible for the development, risk management and quality assurance of the settlement systems managed directly by Eesti Pank.
 The Department works closely in matters of development with market participants, other European central banks and clearing houses.